-In summary, 2022 was a transformative year for Intevac.
-We are very excited about the year ahead and our new partnership for our TRIO platform.
+In summary, 2023 was an important and critical growth year for Intevac.
+We are very excited about the year ahead, our continued enablement of the HDD industry's transition to HAMR, and the potential for our TRIO platform.
 I will take this moment to emphasize, just how committed we are as a company to increasing stockholder value, and protecting the strength of the balance sheet, as we grow the business and transform Intevac into a consistently growing and profitable, cash-generating company, with a leading position in each of its key markets.